mml-book/mml-book.github.io/index.md

 We aim to keep this book fairly short (around 300 pages), so we don't cover everything.

+**We will keep PDFs of this book freely available after publication.**

 ### [Report errata and feedback](https://github.com/mml-book/mml-book.github.io/issues).